akazer2/svsLib/README.md

 ####Driver.cpp

-1.Driver.cpp is simple driver program that consumes svsLibrary and demonstrates its features.
+1. Driver.cpp is simple driver program that consumes svsLibrary and demonstrates its features.

-2.The driver simply searches through a  directory that is provided by the user and creates a vector of SVS files.
+2.  driver simply searches through a directory that is provided by the user and creates a vector of SVS files.

-3.Its then provides examples on how to use the functions provided in the library.
+3. Its then provides examples on how to use the functions provided in the library.

 ####Challenges
-1.X - Y coordinate conversion
+1. X - Y coordinate conversion
   * The openslide_read_region function takes in x,y coordinates relative
 to zoom level 0.
   * This means that while tiling the image at a zoom level other than zero